The last visa stamped by East Germany (DDR)

-Before we went to the market, we stopped at a typical DDR restaurant for lunch after our hours-long drive.
-We could order only the dish of the day and waited a long time for our food.
+Before going to the market, we stopped at a typical DDR restaurant for lunch after our hours-long drive.
+We could order only the dish of the day and wait a long time for our food.
 We sat at our table for quite a time; some people got served before us even they came after us.
 Asking the male servant about this, he answered, “But these are important local guests.”
 The dish was simple, enough, and surprisingly – delicious.
 We still paid in East Mark for our inexpensive dishes.
 German Reunification

 The grocery stores we visited had almost no goods to offer anymore.
 Leipzig was full of abandoned Trabbis in front of abandoned flats.
 We saw some of these flats.
 The doors unlocked, and we thought the tenants just left moments ago as we could still find so much stuff in these flats—dishes, books, clothing, photographs.

-I visited Saxony Switzerland, a hilly climbing area, and a national park around the Elbe valley southeast of Dresden.
+I visited Saxony, Switzerland, a hilly climbing area, and a national park around the Elbe valley southeast of Dresden.
 Together with Bohemian Switzerland in the Czech Republic, it forms the Elbe Sandstone Mountains.
 Just beautiful.
-I remember we paid for a typical Saxony sausage with a bun and a drink one East Mark. last visa east Germany
+We paid for a typical Saxony sausage with a bun and a drink one East Mark. last visa east Germany